0sAND1s/HCCmd/readme.txt

   - 0 - exits viewer
   - 2 - sets line wrap on/off
-4 - Read selected file properties from file header: type, start address/line, BASIC lenght 5 - Copy selected file from one drive to the other, from A: to B: or from B: to A:.
+4 - Read selected file properties from file header: type, start address/line, BASIC lenght 5 - Copy selected file
+	- from one drive to the other, from A: to B: or from B: to A: or
+	- using a single drive, from one disk to another
 The program will check if a file with that name already exists on destination and will ask for overwrite confirmation.
 If file is marked as read-only, an error will be shown.
 6 - Rename selected file.
 The program will check if a file with that name already exists and will abbort if it does.